Cayman Islands: Media

 There are two print newspapers currently in circulation throughout the islands: the Cayman Compass and The Caymanian Times.
 Online news services include Cayman Compass, Cayman News Service, Cayman Marl Road, The Caymanian Times and Real Cayman News.
 Olive Hilda Miller was the first paid reporter to work for a Cayman Islands newspaper, beginning her career on the Tradewinds newspaper, which her work helped to establish.

 Local radio stations are broadcast throughout the islands.

 Feature films that have been filmed in the Cayman Islands include: The Firm, Haven, Cayman Went and Zombie Driftwood.

-Television in the Cayman Islands consist of three over-the-air broadcast stations, Trinity Broadcasting Network - CIGTV (the government-owned channel) - Seventh Day Adventist Network.
-Cable television is available in the Cayman Islands through three providers, C3 Pure Fibre - FLOW TV - Logic TV.
+Television in the Cayman Islands consist of four over-the-air broadcast stations, CompassTV (subsidiary of Compass Media, which also runs Cayman Compass) – Trinity Broadcasting Network – CIGTV (the government-owned channel) – Seventh Day Adventist Network.
+Cable television is available in the Cayman Islands through three providers, C3 Pure Fibre – FLOW TV – Logic TV.
 Satellite television is provided by Dish Direct TV.
+In the past, between 1992 and 2019, there was also Cayman 27.

 Broadband is widely available on the Cayman Islands, with Digicel, C3 Pure Fibre, FLOW and Logic all providing super fast fibre broadband to the islands.